Deepak-Perla/Deepak-Perla/README.md

 - 🌱 I’m currently learning DSA & DAA Topics in Java.

-- 🤔 Ask me about NFT, Blockchain and related stuff.
+- 🤔 Ask me about Web 3.0.
 Even I will learn with you.

-- 👨‍💻 All of my projects are available at [check repository tab](https://github.com/Deepak-Perla)
+- 👨‍💻 All of my projects are available at [--click me](https://github.com/Deepak-Perla)

 - 📫 How to reach me **deepakperla.offl@gmail.com**